sudo-sandwich/NBTExplainer/README.md

 If you want a C# library that is actually useful, use [fNBT](https://github.com/mstefarov/fNbt).
 I made this primarily for fun and as a portfolio booster.
-It currently tests notch's original hello_world.nbt and bigtest.nbt files, which are downloaded during runtime, but it should work with basically any nbt file you throw at it.
+It currently tests notch's original hello_world.nbt and bigtest.nbt files (downloaded during runtime), but it should work with basically any nbt file you throw at it.

 ### Resources used during development